SabreDevStudio/bargain-finder-max-sample-nodejs/readme.md

 There's [an article](https://blog.developer.sabre.com/) serving as a partner to this sample app source code.
 You’ll find explanations and additional resources written in it to add context whenever possible.

+## Watch the Screencast

+There's [a screencast-style, code walkthrough video,](https://www.youtube.com/watch?v=sBdcNMHBiiw) that shows a way to approach this source code.

 ## Setting-up the Sample App

 There are a few one-time only steps for installing pre-requisites listed below.